Zolotoy Rog

 Zolotoy Rog (Золотой Рог) or the Golden Horn Bay, is a sheltered horn-shaped bay of the Sea of Japan, located in coastal Primorsky Krai within the Russian Far East.
-Vladivostok, that lies on the hills at the head of the bay, is a major city and Russian port on the Pacific.
+Vladivostok, which lies on the hills at the head of the bay, is a major city and Russian port on the Pacific.

 Geography

-It separated from the Sea of Japan's Peter the Great Gulf by Shkota Peninsula on the northwest, Cape Goldobina on the east-northeast, and Cape Tigrovy on the west.
+It is separated from the Sea of Japan's Peter the Great Gulf by Shkota Peninsula on the northwest, Cape Goldobina on the east-northeast, and Cape Tigrovy on the west.

 The bay is seven kilometers long, with a width of about two kilometers and a depth ranging from 20 to 27 meters.

 History

 Until the mid-19th century, the bay was part of Imperial China in Manchuria, and was named "Gamat Bay".

 The first European ship known to have anchored in the bay was a French whaler in 1852.
 During the Crimean War, the British ship Winchester visited the bay while searching for Vasily Zavoyko's squadron.
 The British sailors called the harbor Port May.

-In 1859, Count Nikolay Muravyov-Amursky gave the bay its present name of "Zolotoy Rog", which means "Golden Horn" in Russian, alluding to a similarly shaped harbour in Constantinople.
+In 1859, Count Nikolay Muravyov-Amursky gave the bay its present name of "Zolotoy Rog", which means "Golden Horn" in Russian, alluding to a similarly shaped harbor in Constantinople.